Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Meta-Analysis with an (Optimal) Transformed Surrogate

-\end{assumption} Under these two assumptions, the mean of $Y$ under treatment $z$ in an arbitrary trial $T$ can be identified from the distribution of $g_0(S, X)$ in the same trial:
+where $w(x, s; T)$ is an arbitrary trial-level weight function such that $E \! \left\{ w(x, s; T) \right\} = 1$ for all $(x, s) \in \mathcal{X} \times \mathcal{S}$.
+The surrogate index defined above is thus a pooled regression function where the pooling across trials and treatment groups depends on the weight function.
+Two special cases are $w(x, s; T) = 1$ for all $T$ and $w(x, s; T) = n(T) / E\{n(T)\}$.
+The former corresponds to pooling the individual-participant data across all trials while reweighting participants inversely by their trial size (i.e., each trial receives the same weight), whereas the latter corresponds to pooling without reweighting (i.e., each participant receives the same weight).
+In the remainder of this paper, we consider pooling without reweighting. \begin{assumption}[comparability] $\forall \; T \in \mathbb{T}: E_{P^T}(Y \mid X = x, S = s) = g_0(x, s)$ for $P^T$ almost every $(x, s)$. \end{assumption} Under these two assumptions, the mean of $Y$ under treatment $z$ in an arbitrary trial $T$ can be identified from the distribution of $g_0(S, X)$ in the same trial:

 If surrogacy and comparability hold, $g_0$ is the optimal function in the sense that $\text{Corr}(\alpha^{g_0}, \beta) = 1$ for treatment effect measures that only depend on the first conditional moments as in (\ref{eq:alpha-beta}).
 Even if surrogacy and comparability do not hold---which is expected in most applications---$g_0(S, X)$ is well defined and is expected to be a good summary of $(X, S)$ as long as surrogacy and comparability hold approximately.
-The key difference between $g_{opt}$ defined before and $g_0$, however, is that $g_0$ can be estimated by regressing $Y$ onto $X$ and $S$ by pooling the individual-patient data from all trials (e.g., using off-the-shelf machine learning software).
-Overfitting will be less of an issue because the number of patient-level observations is much larger than the number of trials.
-Although some caution regarding overfitting is warranted, as further discussed in Appendix \ref{appendix:overfitting-of-the-surrogate-index-estimator}.
+The key difference between $g_{\text{opt}}$ defined before and $g_0$, however, is that $g_0$ can be estimated by regressing $Y$ onto $X$ and $S$ by pooling the individual-participant data from all trials.
+Overfitting will be less of an issue because the number of participant-level observations is much larger than the number of trials.
+Nevertheless, some caution regarding overfitting is warranted; see Appendix \ref{appendix:overfitting-of-the-surrogate-index-estimator} for further discussion.

 In the remainder of this section, we first discuss full-data and statistical parameters, and corresponding identifying assumptions.
-We then discuss inference about these parameters when (i) $g$ is known a priori and (ii) when $g$ was estimated with the meta-analytic data.
+We then discuss inference about these parameters when (i) $g$ is known a priori and (ii) when $g$ has been estimated with the observed data $\left( n_j, \mathbb{P}_{n_j}^{T_j} \right)_{j = 1}^{N}$.